chrzaszcz/erlang_doctor/README.md

 ### Tracebacks for filtered traces: `tracebacks`

-To find the tracebacks (call stacks) for matching traces, use `tr:tracebacks/1`:
+To find the tracebacks (stack traces) for matching traces, use `tr:tracebacks/1`:

 ```erlang
 12> tr:tracebacks(fun(#tr{data = 1}) -> true end).